SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 ## Schema

-The main schema is located at:
+The current machine-readable schema is located at:

 ```text
 schemas/consciousness-circle-metadata.schema.json
 ```

-It defines the top-level structure:
+It defines the v0.1-style top-level structure:

 ```json
 {